-An aviation maintenance technician has a fulfilling job but it’s far more than a day in the garage.
+Aviation maintenance technicians have a fulfilling job, but it’s far more than a day in the garage.
 With so many advancements in aviation technology and systems, the people who maintain the aircraft have a pretty in-depth job.

 What are the duties of an aviation maintenance technician?